-New users will automatically be assigned to the default access profile.
-If you want to edit the access profile of a user, there’s two ways to do that.
+New users will automatically be assigned to the default quota profile.
+If you want to edit the quota profile of a user, there’s two ways to do that.
 Use batch import to make bulk adjustments to groups of users, or edit individual users.

 Batch import and export